hoolfinn/mini-projects/README.md

 # mini-projects
-A collection of mini projects of varying nature
+A collection of miscellaneous mini side-projects